openSUSE/news-o-o/_posts/2010-05-29-opensuse-weekly-news-125-is-out.markdown

 ####  [Dominique Leuenberger: Dominique Leuenberger: VLC / openSUSE 10.3 repository](http://dominique.leuenberger.net/blog/?p=78)

-"openSUSE 10.3 has been out of support for a while, yet the VideoLAN project continued to offer VLC packages up to the current latest version 1.0.6.  with 1.1.0 ready to hit Release Candidate status, and VLC 1.1 not being compatible with the â€˜oldâ€™ version of Qt being shipped with openSUSE 10.3, I have decided to disable the repository for openSUSE 10.3.
+"openSUSE 10.3 has been out of support for a while, yet the VideoLAN project continued to offer VLC packages up to the current latest version 1.0.6.  with 1.1.0 ready to hit Release Candidate status, and VLC 1.1 not being compatible with the ‘old’ version of Qt being shipped with openSUSE 10.3, I have decided to disable the repository for openSUSE 10.3.
 The VideoLAN project stays commited to the repositories for all openSUSE Versions available, this currently being 11.0 up to 11.2 plus openSUSE Factory (11.3 to be). (...)"

 ####  [Joe Brockmeier: The Spring 2010 Linux Distro Scorecard (Part 2)](http://www.linux.com/news/enterprise/biz-enterprise/313442-the-spring-2010-linux-distro-scorecard-part-2)